Statement by Cold Spring Harbor Laboratory related to:

-Until further notice by CSHL, citizens of Iran, Iraq, Libya, Somalia, Sudan, Syria, and Yemen, including those who hold dual citizenship, will be able to register, submit abstracts, and participate remotely in our scientific conferences.
+Until further notice by CSHL, citizens of Iran, Libya, Somalia, Sudan, Syria, and Yemen, including those who hold dual citizenship, will be able to register, submit abstracts, and participate remotely in our scientific conferences.

 Proof of affected status should be submitted via email to email@example.com at the time of registration and abstract submission.
 Abstracts selected for oral presentation may be delivered virtually and posters may be presented in absentia.
 All talks presented at a meeting will be available via live-stream and video archive to registered individuals affected by the travel ban.

-Unfortunately, remote participation in courses or workshops is not feasible at this time because of the hands-on, intensive nature of these programs.
-We will continue to update this page as the President’s executive order evolves in its scope and implementation.
+Unfortunately, remote participation in CSHL courses or workshops is not feasible at this time because of the hands-on, intensive nature of these programs.
+We will continue to update this page as the U.S. President’s executive order evolves in its scope and implementation.